9-s3c/C-python-loader/README.md

 # C-python-loader
-C code that downloads and runs python scripts
+C code for wraping python scripts (bootleg pyinstaller)

+change line 1 to:

+#define IN "your base64 encoded python script"